 The fastest way to increase breast milk supply when pumping is to ask your body to produce more milk.
-This might means pumping or nursing more often as the case may be, which will help increase breast stimulation.
+This might mean pumping or nursing more often, as the case may be, increasing breast stimulation.

 For your body to get adapted to this kind of routine or task might take up to 3 to 5 days.

-Within this period, your body will have to produce several hormones that would help increase your breast milk supply.
+Within this period, your body will have to produce several hormones to increase your breast milk supply.

 How Much Milk Should I Be Producing When Exclusively Pumping

-The average breast milk a fulltime nursing mom can produce is around 1 to 2 ounces for both breasts for each pumping session.
+A full-time nursing mom can produce the average breast milk is around 1 to 2 ounces for both breasts for each pumping session.
 Moms who pump more milk per session maybe be able to increase milk supply without having to practice.
-So many nursing moms think they should be able to produce 4 to 8 ounces of milk per pumping session.
+Many nursing moms think they should produce 4 to 8 ounces of milk per pumping session.

-As a mother, you will be able to pump more milk per session when you are away from your babe, or you are exclusively pumping.
+As a mother, you will pump more milk per session when you are away from your babe or are exclusively pumping.

-It is normal if you notice any decrease in output of your pumping session after 6 to 9 months of exclusively pumping.
+It is normal to notice any decrease in your pumping session’s output after 6 to 9 months of exclusively pumping.
 You can also experience a decline in pumping when you are stressed, exhausted, or malnutrition.

-Another factor that can cause the sudden drop in milk supply is menstruation or ovulation, the body hormones react differently during this time causing the sudden drop in the supply of breast milk,
+Another factor that can cause a sudden drop in milk supply is menstruation or ovulation; the body hormones react differently during this time, causing the sudden drop in the supply of breast milk,